EvolvingAgentsLabs/evolvingagentslabs.github.io/README.md

 ## Projects

 ### LLMunix
-A Pure Markdown Operating System where everything is either an agent or tool defined in markdown documents.
-Features adaptive behavior management and intelligent memory systems.
+A Pure Markdown Operating System designed to be run by Gemini CLI as its runtime engine.
+Everything is defined in markdown documents - Gemini CLI interprets the GEMINI.md manifest file to turn these specifications into a functional operating system.
+Requires the virtual tools feature from Gemini CLI Issue #1806 (available in the EvolvingAgentsLabs fork).

 ### Framework Core
 Core architectural patterns and building blocks for autonomous agent systems with standardized interfaces and extensible components.